Contact

 School VI - Medicine and Health Sciences

-The School VI Medicine and Health Sciences is the youngest faculty of the Carl von Ossietzky University Oldenburg.
+The School VI Medicine and Health Sciences is the youngest School of the Carl von Ossietzky University Oldenburg.
 It was founded in 2012 and consists of the Department of Human Medicine, the Department of Medical Physics and Acoustics, the Department of Neurosciences, the Department of Psychology and Health Services Research.

 The model course of study in human medicine is the first time in Germany that medical training is taking place across borders.
 120 study places are currently available annually on the Oldenburg side at the European Medical School Oldenburg-Groningen.